SVG to MSDF Converter

 MSDF Decode Shader

-Alongside the Python tool, I wrote a companion shader in Unity to correctly read and decode the MSDF texture at runtime.
+Alongside the Python tool, I wrote a companion material in Unreal to correctly read and decode the MSDF texture at runtime.
 Because an MSDF stores distance information across the R, G, and B channels separately, a standard texture sampler would produce an incorrect result — the channels must be combined to reconstruct the true distance field before thresholding.

 The shader takes the median of the three channels, applies a smooth step around the 0.5 threshold, and outputs a clean alpha mask.
-This produces crisp, anti-aliased edges entirely in shader code, regardless of how small the source texture is.
+This produces crisp, anti-aliased edges entirely in the material, regardless of how small the source texture is.

 Input vs Output